retz/retz/doc/api.rst

 and ``GetFileRequest``.

 * ``--stderr`` : Prints stderr after the job finished to standard error when this option is specified.
+* ``--timeout`` : Timeout in minutes.
+After timeout, the client tries to kill the job.

 ``retz-client get-job -i <id>``